vestrel00/contacts-android/howto/howto-query-contacts.md

 ## Custom data support

 The `BroadQuery` API does not include custom data in the matching process.
 However, you may still use the `include` function with custom data.
-For more info, read [How do I use query APIs with custom data?](/contacts-android/howto/howto-query-custom-data.html)
+For more info, read [How do I use query APIs to get custom data?](/contacts-android/howto/howto-query-custom-data.html)

 ##  Using the `whereAnyContactDataPartiallyMatches` function to specify matching criteria